splunk/eventgen/docs/REFERENCE.md

     * Will enable autotimestamp feature which detects most common forms of timestamps in your samples with no configuration.

 timeMultiple = <float>
+    * Only valid in mode = replay
     * Will slow down the replay of events by <float> factor.
+This is achieved by calculating the interval between events and adjusting the interval by the timeMultiple factor.
 For example, allows a 10 minute sample to play out over 20 minutes with a timeMultiple of 2, or 60 minutes with a timeMultiple of 6.
 By the converse, make timeMultiple 0.5 will make the events run twice as fast.
+NOTE that the interval timeMultiple is adjusting is actual time interval between events in your sample file. "timeMultiple" option should not affect your "interval" option.

 timeField = <field name>
     * Only valid in mode = replay